omercofman/cppmllib/README.md

 In this point I am going to add functionality to the lib.
 After I will get the gist of it I will structure it better with classes.

 # Now available
-2D Linear regression
+N-Dimensions Linear regression

-2D Gradient Descent
+N-Dimensions Gradient Descent